jonathanjstewart/fashionista/README.md

 ## Development server

+Before running both of the following commands, use `npm install` in their repsective directories

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Within fashionista-server, run `npm run dev` to start the express server.